WILHELM HARTL - PERSONAL PAGES

 Before the

-re-launch in May 2010 I commissioned a comprehensive overhaul of the mechanical and electrical/electronic systems.
+comprehensive overhaul of the mechanical and electrical/electronic systems.
 Plumbing, board electrics, including a new inverter, navigation electronics and a number of instruments were refitted to current standards respectively added; diesel heaters and satellite broadband were installed.

 Extra cleats and grab rails were made for safety and ease of use.
 A boarding ladder for the side deck gates was custom made.